 Adapters (likes these) are small, plug-like contraptions that you literally just put over the plug of your device to change the shape of the plug to that of the country you are in.

 Convertors (like this one) are a good option if you do not have a dual-voltage electronic (and even if you do), or you will not be picking up your hair electronics when you arrive in your destination.

 Your best option when traveling abroad

 If you aren’t sure where to buy one before your trip, just buy one when you arrive.
 Ladies in other countries like to dry their hair, straighten and curl it too.
-They also need travel sizes of these electronics as well.
-So, bottom like, buy what you need when you get there.
+They also need travel sizes of these electronics just like you.

 Nope.
 Recycle it if electronic recycling is available or toss it in the trash.
 The cost to fix your device probably isn’t worth it.